• Call 877-225-8384

 • Strategies to Deploy During the Board Exam

-How to Pace Yourself on ABPN Exams with Linked Vignettes
+How to Pace Yourself on ABPN Board Exams with Linked Vignettes

-Question: “Dr. Jack, how do you recommend pacing ourselves during the vignette sections of the exam?
+Question: “Dr. Jack, how do you recommend pacing ourselves during the clinical vignette sections of the ABPN board exam?
 You mentioned aiming for 70 seconds a question but how would that work if there is a long vignette question stem or a 2-3-minute-long video?”
 This is a great question and I’ll answer it here (and then move on to address a larger question): Not every medical board exam question takes the same amount of time to answer.
-The pace at which one completes… READ MORE
+The pace at… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam, Strategies to Deploy During the Board Exam Tagged With: exam performance challenges, medical board preparation, perfectionism